harness-community/gitness-lab/README.md

 ![Update image tag](assets/update-image-tag.png)

 5. When you commit and push changes, you’ll be prompted to enter username and password for the remote repository.
-Click **Generate Clone Credential** under **Git Clone URL** and use the generated credentials.
+On the Gitness console, click **Generate Clone Credential** under **Git Clone URL** and use the generated credentials.

 ![Generate Clone Credentials](assets/generate-clone-creds.png)